TonyBoy56/friday_project8/readme.md

   * Output: User is prompted for a sentence input.

 * The user is prompted for a sentnence input
-  * Input: "This is a sentence.
-This sentence has multiple occurences of a few particular words.
-This program will find them."
+  * Input: "the the the."
   * Output: Number of inputted-Word occurences.